Nano–Mugen Compilation 2011

-Asian Kung-Fu Generation Presents: Nano–Mugen Compilation 2011 is a compilation album released by Asian Kung-Fu Generation on June 29, 2011 to advertise their ninth annual Nano-Mugen Festival, held at the Yokohama Arena from July 16 to July 17 of the same year.
-It features songs from Asian Kung-Fu Generation, Weezer, The Rentals, and other bands that performed for the 2011 Nano-Mugen Festival.
+Asian Kung-Fu Generation Presents: Nano–Mugen Compilation 2011 is the fifth compilation album released by Asian Kung-Fu Generation to advertise their annual Nano-Mugen Festival.
+The album was released on June 29, 2011, in conjunction with the ninth edition of the festival, held at the Yokohama Arena from July 16 to July 17 of the same year.
+In addition to two new songs from Asian Kung-Fu Generation, the record also includes tracks from Weezer, Manic Street Preachers, and other bands that performed at 2011 Nano-Mugen Festival.
+It appeared four times on the Oricon albums chart, peaking at number 17.